Are you thinking of taking a canal cruise in Amsterdam in the Netherlands and wondering if it’s worth it and what to expect?

 Here are some of the best options:

-• Amsterdam Pass.
-This is a digital pass that includes the three most popular things to do in Amsterdam: canal cruise (from the Central Station), Rijksmuseum, and Van Gogh Museum.
-The main advantage of this pass is that you can immediately book your timed slots for all the sites, including the cruise.
-Most other combination tickets don’t allow you to prebook the time slot for the boat in advance.
+- Amsterdam Pass.
+This digital pass lets you choose a few of the most popular attractions in Amsterdam including a canal cruise.
+The main advantage of this pass is that you can immediately book your timed slots for all the sites (and see if they are available at the date/time you want to visit).
+Most other combination tickets don’t allow you to prebook a time slot for the boat in advance.

 Good to know: These combination tickets are actually quite popular, but be sure to consider all the practicalities such as the cruise departure location and ability/need to reserve the boat.
 Also, keep in mind that all these boats are traditional ones.
 So if you would like to take an open-boat cruise, simply book all your tickets separately.